 As it turns out, though, yes they ARE legal here in Rochester.
 But, according to the city of Rochester website, you're supposed to do this first.
 "Before lighting your fire, let the Fire Department know you will be burning to prevent a visit from your local fire engine company.
 Call Fire Dispatch at (507) 328-2830 and let them know the day and time you will be having a good time," the site notes.

-While recreational fires in your fire pit are, in fact, legal, other types of fires (like burning leaves, tree limbs and branches and other yard waste) is NOT allowed.
-The city also listed some general safety tips to follow if you're going have a fire:
+While recreational fires in your fire pit are, in fact, legal, other types of fires (like burning leaves, tree limbs and branches, and other yard waste) are NOT allowed.
+The city also listed some general safety tips to follow if you're going to have a fire:

 + Keep it small - less than 3 ft. diameter is the rule.